Explore our Undergraduate Admissions Viewbook

 Step 3 – Submit SAT/ACT Scores

 Submit your official SAT or ACT score report directly from the testing agency.
-For the old SAT taken prior to March 2016, NSU only considers the critical reading and math scores.

 Step 4 – Complete the School Report (Common Application only)

-The School Report should be completed b your college or guidance counselor and is available on the Common Application website.
+The School Report should be completed by your college or guidance counselor and is available on the Common Application website.
 Please have your counselor submit this report with your official transcripts and your school profile.

 Step 5 - Additional Recommendations